-If you are shopping for hurricane protection for your South Florida home you are most likely asking yourself: “Impact Windows vs Hurricane Shutters?”
+If you are shopping for hurricane protection for your Florida home you are most likely asking yourself “Impact Resistant Windows vs. Hurricane Shutters?”
 This is a question we get a lot from Southwest Florida homeowners.
-In this article we will discuss each option, the pros and cons of each.
+We will discuss impact windows and hurricane shutters as well as the pros and cons of each.

 Want to see all your storm protection options?
 Check out our in-depth guide on how to protect your windows during a hurricane.